livingcool/doc-ops-agent/backend/USER_GUIDE.md

-# Doc-Ops Agent: User & Setup Guide
+# DocSmith: User & Setup Guide

-Welcome to the Doc-Ops Agent!
+Welcome to DocSmith!
 This guide provides all the necessary steps to set up, configure, and run this project.
-This agent is an AI-powered tool that automatically generates documentation for your code changes and creates pull requests with the updates.
+DocSmith is an AI-powered tool that automatically generates documentation for your code changes and creates pull requests with the updates.

 ## 1. Overview

-The Doc-Ops Agent listens for merged pull requests in a GitHub repository.
+DocSmith listens for merged pull requests in a GitHub repository.
 When a PR is merged, it triggers the following workflow:

 1.  **Analyzes the code diff** using an AI model (OpenAI).
 2.  **Determines if the change is significant** enough to warrant a documentation update.